montilab/nf-gwas-pipeline/paper/paper.md

 ![Figure 1](nf-gwas-pipeline.png)

 # Acknowledgements
 We thank for Harold Bae and Aparna Bhutkar for their help.
+This work was supported with funding from NIH/NIA: U19AG023122 (Longevity Consortium), and UH2AG064704 (Omics Profiles in Centenarians)

 # References